Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 ]);Schemas with .default() or .transform() have different input and output

-types. z.infer<> gives the output (post-parse) type. z.input<> gives the
+types. z.infer<> gives the output (post-parse) type; z.input<> gives the

 pre-parse type — what callers provide before defaults are applied.

-Export z.input<> when callers construct partial instances via .parse() —
+Export z.input<> when callers construct partial instances via .parse(); skip

-is only consumed internally (env loading, action spec satisfies).
+it when the schema is only consumed internally (env loading, action spec

-This is a systematic pattern in zzz and tx:
+This is a systematic pattern in zzz:

 // zzz — every Cell schema exports both types